June 20, 2021 Tornado Updates

 Help with Permits

-The City of Naperville is available to answer your questions as you move through the long-term recovery from the June 20 tornado.
+The City of Naperville is available to answer your questions as you move through the long-term recovery.
 We’re here to help as you repair and rebuild your properties, providing permits and inspections that will ensure your projects are built safely and built to last, in compliance with all applicable codes.
 If you need information on building permits or other services, please visit www.naperville.il.us/buildingpermits.
 This page includes a guide to residential building permits, a step-by-step overview of the permitting process and links to all types of permit applications.

 What Requires a Permit?